 What is a Christmas themed math game my preschooler can play?

-We started with a blank candy cane template.
+First start with blank candy cane template.
 I just printed these on regular paper, but if you want to make your candy canes extra fun, you can print them on colored paper.
 Just make sure the color isn’t too dark because you will be coloring them.
-We played two different games with these candy canes: Patterns and Roll and Color.
+You can play two different games with these candy canes: Patterns and Roll and Color.

 This one was really easy.
-We looked at a real candy cane and talked about how there is a pattern on the candy cane.
-We chose two colors to use on our candy cane and decorated the candy cane with do-a-dot markers.
+Look at a real candy cane and talk about how there is a pattern on the candy cane.
+Choose two colors to use on your candy can and decorate the candy cane with do-a-dot markers.
 You could also use crayons, markers, paint, or glitter.

 Check out this beaded candy cane craft for another great Christmas-y pattern activity.

-We did this game on a different day than the first game.
-Little Bear really enjoyed both of these activities, but I would definitely suggest doing them on different days because they take a lot of brain power for a 4 year old. 😉 I’ve included a little video of the Roll and Color activity at the end so be sure to take a look!
+You can do this activity on a different day than the first game.
+They sometimes take quite a lot of brain power for your little ones. there is a little video at the end of this post showing the Roll and Color activity so make sure to take a look.

-First, we got out our dot markers and I told Little Bear to put the four markers in any order that he wanted.
-Once he chose an order, I got out some dice.
-This always gets Little Bear really excited.
-I got the brilliant idea to put dice in a container from Pinterest.
+First, get out your dot markers and have your child put four markers in any order they want.
+Once they choose an order, get out some dice.
+You can use this brilliant idea to put dice in a container from Pinterest.
 I’m sorry I don’t know the original source of this pin.
 If you know, please tell me because I would love to give you credit.

 To play the game, roll the dice.
 Take the first color (from the order previously chosen) and make that many dots on the candy cane.

 Repeat those steps until the candy cane is all the way filled.
-This was really fun for Little Bear because it was always exciting to see how many colors would actually be on the candy cane.
-If he rolled really high numbers, it was possible to only have one.
-If he rolled really low numbers, though, he could have all four colors and have some of the colors repeated.
-We used two dice, but you could use just one or even more.
+The kids have a lot of fun trying to see how many colors they can fit on the candy cane.
+If they roll really high numbers the candy canes might only have one color, but if they roll really low numbers they might get all four colors on the candy canes.
+You can use two dice, but you could just use one.

 These two candy cane math games were really fun to play, but our favorite part is our holiday décor.
 It’s beautiful, right?
 Who needs crown molding when you can have an awesome homemade candy cane banner. 🙂